 —Melody = Brébeuf Hymn #415 • Harmonies © The Saint Jean de Brébeuf Hymnal.

 Possible Solution #5 • Okay, this final item is not so much a “solution” as it is an announcement.
 At this year’s Sacred Music Symposium, there will be a special presentation by CORRINNE MAY, a ‘platinum’ artist from Singapore.
 (She kindly agreed to provide the treble voices for the Víctimae Paschali rehearsal video above.)
 I believe CORRINNE MAY’s will be nothing short of inspiring.
-In a very short time, she has formed an incredible choir, in spite of major obstacles.
+In a very short time, she has formed an incredible choir in spite of major obstacles.
 She will have some words of wisdom for us.
 I am going to pressure Corrinne to make her presentation available (in written form) after the symposium has ended.

 Fabulous Work, Corrinne! • From Singapore, I was recently sent several ‘live’ recordings which, considering it’s a 100% volunteer choir, I believe are fantastic.
-They sang Brébeuf #706 by the Venerable Bede, which I think you’ll recognize if you listen to this excerpt of Corrinne’s volunteer choir singing.
+They sang Brébeuf #706 by the Venerable Bede, which I think you’ll recognize when you listen to this excerpt of Corrinne’s volunteer choir singing.
 They also sang the “PATER NOSTER” by Canon Jules Van Nuffel, which is not an easy piece!
 (You can download the score here.)
 You can listen to the ‘live’ recording of Corrinne’s volunteer choir singing Van Nuffel’s masterpiece, demonstrating they are open to contemporary styles—which I believe is important.
 Finally, I was sent a ‘live’ recording of Corrinne’s choir singing Brébeuf #729, a Eucharistic hymn by Father Edward Caswall, the famous Oratorian poet, set to the tune of AURELIA.
 Notice how Corrinne’s choir sings each verse differently, sometimes having ladies only, sometimes having men only, and sometimes having SATB:

 * Mp3 Download • “O Jesus Christ, Remember”